-- Characteristics of a server product family: - Different architecture (to have "longer life": lot of free capacity, easy-to-upgrade, easy-to-expand) - Minimal cost comparing to performance - Easy to maintain, robust, minimal service/repairing time - Location of connection/control equipment/buttons: goal to be easy-to-maintain/expand, not to save space - Reliability is the key design option
+- Characteristics of a server product family: - Different architecture (to have "longer life": lot of free capacity, easy-to-upgrade, easy-to-expand) - Minimal cost comparing to performance - Easy to maintain, robust, minimal maintenance time - Location of connections, controllers, buttons: - Front and rear, but not at the sides - Reliability is the key design option

-HARDWARE CHARACTERISTICS OF SERVERS
+HARDWARE CHARACTERISTICS OF

+SERVERS

-- More internal space for (future) extensions: for cards, CPU-s, drives, etc.
+- More internal space for (future) extensions:

+- for cards, CPU-s, drives, etc.

-- More CPU performance: more CPUs or one very fast and powerful CPU (but frequently I/O bound!)
+- Larger CPU performance: more CPUs or one very fast and powerful CPU (but frequently I/O bound!)

 - High performance I/O: typically servers perform much more I/O activities than the clients (prop. to # of clients)

 - Fast I/O subsystem,

 - Fast internal buses,

 - Fast network interfaces,

 - RAID technology

 - More upgrade options

 - designed for growth easy to add/replace CPU, memory...

 - Rack mountable design

-- No side-access needs (connectors only at front and back)
+- No side-access needs (connectors only at front and rear)